chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

 **Note:** Some assays, such as scATACseq or other epigenetic assays may not have a standardized way of representing a raw count matrix.
 While we still require there to be a matrix in location annotated as `raw`, some alternative options exist for these assays such as putting the un-normalized gene activity matrix in the `raw` slot.
 Since `adata.raw.X` can take matrices that are of a different dimensionality than `adata.X`, you could potentially put in a peak x cell matrix in this location instead.
 We leave this up to the author's discretion, but are happy to chat about options.
 --->

-**Note:** In addition to these data, other representations of the expression matrix (alternative normalizations, SCTransform, corrected counts from SCTransform or background corrected counts) can all be stored as `layers` in your anndata object (as long as they maintain the same dimensionality of the main expression matrix used for visualization).
+**Note:** In addition to these data, other representations of the expression matrix (alternative normalizations, SCTransform, corrected counts from SCTransform or background corrected counts) can all be stored as `layers` in your `AnnData` object (as long as they maintain the same dimensionality of the main expression matrix used for visualization).

-**Note:** Information which pertains to the cellxgene schema will be stored in the `adata.uns` and `adata.obs` slots of the `anndata` object and will be discussed in the [next section](#schema-definition).
+**Note:** Information which pertains to the cellxgene schema will be stored in the `adata.uns` and `adata.obs` slots of the `AnnData` object and will be discussed in the [next section](#schema-definition).

 ### Format conversion

-There are a handful of tools that can be used to convert different single cell formats (`seurat`, `loom`, `sce`, `cds`) to `anndata`.
+There are a handful of tools that can be used to convert different single cell formats (`seurat`, `loom`, `sce`, `cds`) to `AnnData`.
 We have had the most success with the R package [sceasy](https://github.com/cellgeni/sceasy).
 For relatively straightforward conversions, it is suitable to use the `sceasy::convertFormat()` function as specified in the sceasy documentation.
 For scenarios where you have multiple assays in the same object (as you may encounter in the `seurat` toolchain) it is recommended to check out the function definitions of the methods that are called by `convertFormat()`.
-For instance, if you look at the source code for `sceasy::seurat2anndata()`, you will see that the extra parameters `assay`, `main_layer`, and `transfer_layers` can be specified for control over which elements of the `seurat` object are carried into the `anndata` object.
+For instance, if you look at the source code for `sceasy::seurat2anndata()`, you will see that the extra parameters `assay`, `main_layer`, and `transfer_layers` can be specified for control over which elements of the `seurat` object are carried into the `AnnData` object.
 Check out the following function definitions and potentially use as a starting point for more customized conversions:

 - [`seurat2anndata()`](https://github.com/cellgeni/sceasy/blob/f8f0628a280e0880ea94b00100b463e1f6ba1994/R/functions.R#L14)
 - [`sce2anndata()`](https://github.com/cellgeni/sceasy/blob/f8f0628a280e0880ea94b00100b463e1f6ba1994/R/functions.R#L64)
 - [`loom2anndata()`](https://github.com/cellgeni/sceasy/blob/f8f0628a280e0880ea94b00100b463e1f6ba1994/R/functions.R#L116)

-**Note:** While `anndata` is able to accomodate multiple representations of an expression matrix in the object, matrices that are stored in `adata.layers` are required to be the same dimensions as `adata.X` (`adata.raw.X` may be of a different dimensionality though).
-In some scenarios, you may need to construct different `anndata` objects to accomodate different `assays` in the same experiment (for example, spliced vs unspliced counts in a sNuc-seq experiment).
+**Note:** While `AnnData` is able to accomodate multiple representations of an expression matrix in the object, matrices that are stored in `adata.layers` are required to be the same dimensions as `adata.X` (`adata.raw.X` may be of a different dimensionality though).
+In some scenarios, you may need to construct different `AnnData` objects to accomodate different `assays` in the same experiment (for example, spliced vs unspliced counts in a sNuc-seq experiment).

 <br/>

 ### Alternative assays

 The cellxgene data portal and explorer are able to handle a wide range of single cell data types.
-Due to requirements of the cellxgene schema and limitations of the `anndata` object structure, there are some assay specific considerations that are outlined below
+Due to requirements of the cellxgene schema and limitations of the `AnnData` object structure, there are some assay specific considerations that are outlined below

 - ATAC/mC
   - raw data: Since there is not a standard way to generate a counts matrix or gene activity matrix for single cell epigenetic data, it is suitable to put a copy of `adata.X` in place of a raw data matrix.
 You can specify this assignment in `adata.uns`
   - [(Not Live)Link to example curated dataset](www.example.com)
 - RNAseq
   -  In some single cell toolchains, outputs of different computational methods may be of a different dimensionality than the input matrix (i.e SCTransform, or the scale.data slot in Seurat objects).
-Since `anndata` objects do not allow for matrices of different dimensions in `adata.layers`, it is suitable to pad the missing rows/features with zeros to ensure that indices (feature names) across different the different layers are matched.
+Since `AnnData` objects do not allow for matrices of different dimensions in `adata.layers`, it is suitable to pad the missing rows/features with zeros to ensure that indices (feature names) across different the different layers are matched.
 You can specify that these matrices were padded in `adata.uns['layer_descriptions']` as a part of the cellxgene schema.
 This allows users who may reuse your data to remove the padding from the matrix before working with the data further.
   -  [(Not Live)Link to example curated dataset](www.example.com)
 - CITEseq
   - TODO: considerations for CITE-seq...